School of Ocean Sciences

 2020: NIRAS.
 Seabird Density Maps for R4 Wind Farm Areas. £3928

 2020: Offshore Renewables Joint Industry Programme.
-Further development of Marine Scotland's Seabird Sensitivity Mapping Tool, for Offshore Wind. £25000
+Further development of Marine Scotland's Seabird Sensitivity Mapping Tool, for Offshore Wind.
+Joint proposal with CEH (Co-I). £25000

 2020: NRW.
 Review of population modelling approaches for marine mammals: recommendations for regulatory applications. £26,649

 2020: Nova Innovations.
 Expert advice on the design of marine mammal and bird surveys and baseline data to inform the Environmental Impact Assessment (EIA) for Nova's proposed 0.5 MW tidal array in Bardsey Sound. £4675.